jamesAforster/CV/README.md

 We used a great range of development best practices: breaking down user requirements into user stories and developing applications using an agile development process, working in a team to very short deadlines and with changing project requirements half way through, diagramming and domain modelling to ensure a smooth development process, and many more.

 - Ruby: Rails, Sinatra, Rspec, Capybara
-- JS: React, Node, Express, Jasmine, Jest
+- JavaScript: React, Node, Express, Jasmine, Jest
 - Clean Code, SRP, Readability, DRY princples
-- A focus on Object Orientated Programming
+- Object Orientated Programming
 - Test Driven Development
 - Agile/XP Principles
 - MVC website structure